-Sparkling wine is an obvious and easy romantic choice.
+Sparkling wine is an obvious and easy romantic choice (it also pairs well with many finger foods).
 You don’t need to go all out either.
 Even an inexpensive bottle of bubbly in pretty glasses will elevate the day.

 You could also try non-alcoholic champagne or even just sparkling water.
 Any type of bubbly drink is going to make the day extra special.